 16. Navenakhevi Cave

-Navenakhevi Karst Cave is smaller than the ones upper on this list of day trips from Kutaisi.
+Navenakhevi Karst Cave is smaller than other caves on this list.
 It’s 210 meters in length and has 4 halls.
 The temperature is constantly exactly 14 degrees.

 The cave is located 20 km east of Kutaisi.
 There are 3 marshrutkas daily that go from the Chain Bridge in Kutaisi (the one closest to the Bagrati Cathedral) directly to Navenakhevi.
 They depart at 10:30, 14:00 and 16:00.
 Tickets are 2 GEL (0.75$).

 I can hear you say “Not another monastery!”
 Yes, there are so many in Georgia.
 It’s a deeply pious country after all and one of the first Christian nations, Armenia being the first.